 Edit or delete a document category

 Only custom categories can be renamed or deleted.
-Categories with a lock next to their name are predefined and linked to Personio's internal processes, and cannot be deleted or renamed.
+Categories without a bin icon next to their name are predefined and linked to Personio's internal processes, and cannot be deleted or renamed.
 To edit or delete a custom document category, follow these steps:

 - Click the Categories tab.